mittsq/dodgypilot/readme.md

 11. Headlight (as well as light sensor if present) based display brightness, similar to vehicle's factory behaviour.
 12. Darker UI stolen from @rav4kumar.
 13. Icon to notify user when Auto Lane Change speed has been reached.
+14. Keep factory LDA on Toyota/Lexus when openpilot is not enabled.

 ## Credits
 Icon partially thanks to FallOutGirl9001 on DeviantArt.